3876 Bay Center Place

-CymaBay Therapeutics (the Company) is pleased to continue your employment as President and Chief Executive Officer on the following terms:
+CymaBay Therapeutics (the Company) is pleased to offer you employment as Chief Financial Officer on the following terms:

 1. Position, Duties and Responsibilities.
-Subject to the terms set forth herein, the Company agrees to employ you in the position of President and Chief Executive Officer and you hereby accept such employment effective immediately.
-You will report to the Companys Board of Directors (the Board) and will perform the duties customarily associated with this position and such other duties as are assigned to you by the Board.
+Subject to the terms set forth herein, the Company agrees to employ you in the position of Chief Financial Officer and you hereby accept such employment effective immediately.
+You will report to the Companys Chief Executive Officer (CEO) and will perform the duties customarily associated with this position and such other duties as are assigned to you by the CEO.
 You will devote your full business time and attention to the business affairs of the Company, except for reasonable vacations and periods of illness or incapacity permitted by the Companys general employment policies.
-The employment relationship between you and the Company shall also be governed by the general employment policies and practices of the Company including those relating to protection of confidential information and assignment of inventions, except that when the terms of this letter agreement differ from or are in conflict with the Companys general employment policies or practices, this letter agreement shall control.
+The employment relationship between you and the Company shall also be governed by the general employment policies and practices of the Company, including those relating to protection of confidential information and assignment of inventions, except that when the terms of this letter agreement differ from or are in conflict with the Companys general employment policies or practices, this letter agreement shall control.

 2. Compensation and Employee Benefits.

 2.1 Base Salary.
-Your base salary will be five hundred thousand dollars ($500,000) on an annualized basis, less payroll deductions and required withholdings, paid according to the Companys regular payroll schedule and procedures.
+Your base salary will be three hundred thirty thousand dollars ($330,000) on an annualized basis, less payroll deductions and required withholdings, paid according to the Companys regular payroll schedule and procedures.
 Subject to the other terms of this letter agreement, your base salary may be modified by the Company in its sole discretion.
-Your salary will be effective as of October 16, 2013.
-You will receive a lump sum retroactive catch-up payment in your next regularly scheduled paycheck to reflect your new salary.

 2.2 Discretionary Bonus.
-You will be eligible to participate in the Companys annual bonus program pursuant to the terms of that program and you will be eligible to receive a bonus of up to fifty percent (50%) of your annual base salary.
-Your actual bonus, if any, will be determined by the Companys Board of Directors (Board), or a subcommittee thereof, in its sole discretion, based upon its evaluation of your performance, the Companys performance, and any other considerations it deems relevant.
+You will be eligible to participate in the Companys annual bonus program pursuant to the terms of that program and you will be eligible to receive a bonus of up to thirty-five percent (35%) of your annual base salary.
+Your actual bonus, if any, will be determined by the Companys Board of Directors, or the Compensation subcommittee thereof (the Board), in its sole discretion, based upon its evaluation of your performance, the Companys performance, and any other considerations it deems relevant.
 You must be employed through the bonus payment date to be eligible for, and to earn, any such bonus.
 Any bonus payment will be subject to payroll deductions and required withholdings.

 2.3 Employee Benefits.
 You will be entitled to all employee benefits, including vacation accrual of twenty (20) days per year and health and disability benefits for which you are eligible, under the terms and conditions of the standard Company benefit plans which may be in effect from time to time and provided by the Company to its senior executive-level employees generally.
 Currently, such benefits include twelve paid holidays, as well as paid sick leave of up to ten days per year.
 Notwithstanding the foregoing, the Company reserves the right to adopt, amend or discontinue any employee benefit plan or policy, including changes required by applicable law.

 2.4 Stock Options.
-Subject to the approval of the Board, you will be granted a stock option to purchase a number of shares of Company common stock which, together with the shares of Company stock currently held by you or subject to your currently outstanding stock options, constitute three and seven tenths percent (3.7%) of the fully-diluted outstanding capital stock of the Company calculated as of the date of the grant.
+Subject to the approval of the Board, you will be granted a stock option to purchase a number of shares of Company common stock constituting one and two tenths percent (1.2%) of the fully-diluted outstanding capital stock of the Company calculated as of the date of the grant.
 The per share exercise price will be equal to the per share fair market value of the common stock on the date of grant, as determined by the Board pursuant to the Companys equity incentive plan.
 Option grants are made at regular Board meetings held approximately once each calendar quarter.
 Your option grant will be considered at the first regular Board meeting following the execution of this Agreement.
 The term of such stock option will be ten (10) years, subject to earlier expiration in the event of the termination of your service with the Company.
 Such stock option will be immediately exercisable, if you elect to do so, but the purchased shares shall be subject to repurchase by the Company in the event that your service with the Company terminates before you become vested in the shares, at the lower of: (i) the original exercise price; or (ii) the then-fair market value of the Companys common stock.
 You will be vested in, and the Companys repurchase right (if applicable) shall not apply as to, one third (33%) of the shares covered by the option immediately on the date of the grant and the remaining two thirds (66%) of the shares covered by the option will vest in forty-eight (48) equal monthly installments, as long as you remain in Continuous Service with the Company (as defined in the applicable stock option plan).
 Notwithstanding the foregoing, a portion of the shares subject to your outstanding stock options may vest on an accelerated basis pursuant to Sections 7 or 8.
 Except as provided herein, such stock options will be subject to the provisions of the equity incentive plan of the Company under which the options are granted and the applicable form of stock option agreement thereunder (the Plan Documents).

 3. Other Activities During Employment.